AIHub-1/AIHub-Brain/README.md

 				<li>We've found that Diff-E substantially outperforms traditional machine learning techniques and baseline models in terms of decoding 					accuracy.</li>
 				<li>These findings indicate the potential effectiveness of DDPMs for EEG signal decoding, suggesting possible applications in the 						development of brain-computer interfaces that enable communication through imagined speech.</li>
 				<li>This work is currently accepted for presentation at <a href="https://www.interspeech2023.org/">Interspeech 2023</a>.</li>
+				<li>This work is based on <a href="https://github.com/diffe2023/Diff-E">Diff-E</a>.
+We will continue to develop and extend from this foundational work.</li>
 			</ul>
 </div>